Energy Regulatory Work

 Varnum is one of the few large firms in Michigan that can offer representation of independent power users and producers, as we do not represent Michigan's large investor-owned utilities on energy matters.
 Our energy practice attorneys have familiarity and understanding of the workings of the Michigan Public Service Commission (MPSC) and our team includes attorneys who have served on the MPSC, including as chair.

-We have significant experience litigating and practicing before the Michigan Public Service Commission, the Michigan Department of Environmental Quality, the Federal Energy Regulatory Commission, the U.S. Environmental Protection Agency and other key U.S. and state agencies that affect the energy industry.
+We have significant experience litigating and practicing before the MPSC, Michigan Department of Environmental Quality, Federal Energy Regulatory Commission, U.S. Environmental Protection Agency and other key U.S. and state agencies that affect the energy industry.
 We have litigated antitrust issues, regulatory issues and contractual issues in state and federal courts.
 Our experience includes:

-- Deregulation and Retail Wheeling—Negotiation and pricing of retail wheeling agreements, representation of energy marketers before the Michigan Public Service Commission and Michigan State Legislature to further develop Michigan’s Open Access Program, litigation of related issues before state administrative and judicial bodies.
+- Deregulation and retail wheeling—negotiation and pricing of retail wheeling agreements, representation of energy marketers before the MPSC and Michigan state legislature to further develop Michigan’s Open Access Program, litigation of related issues before state administrative and judicial bodies.